WCSCourses/GenEpiLAC2023/Manuals/Genome_visualisation_tools/Genome_visualisation_tools.md

 You will see that the colours of the features have now changed.
 This is because not all the qualifiers in the previous entry are accepted by the EMBL database, so some have not been saved in this format.
 This includes the "/colour" qualifier, so Artemis displays the features with default colours.

 When you download sequence files from EMBL and visualize them in Artemis you will notice that they are displayed using default colours.
-You can customize your own annotation files with the "/colour" qualifier and chosen number (Appendix VII), to differentiate features.
+You can customize your own annotation files with the "/colour" qualifier and chosen number [Appendix VII]](https://github.com/WCSCourses/GenEpiLAC2023/blob/main/Manuals/Genome_visualisation_tools/Appendix_Artemis_2023.pdf), to differentiate features.
 To do this you can use the Feature Selector to select certain features and annotate them all using the "Edit", "Change Qualifiers of Selected" function.